Tebhaga movement: In Both Bengals

 Hindus and Muslims alike participated in this peasant movement, avoiding the riots and communal hatred of forty-six years.
 The principle of Indian Communist Party was peasant unity on the basis of which the Tebhaga movement spread from district to district leaving aside all fratricidal feuds.
 Peasant struggles in East and West Bengal were united through the formation of associations, the formation of women workers, struggle funds and political education classes.
 Farmers from the remote areas of Sundarbans to various parts of North Bengal raised their demand for Tevaga.
 The main leaders of this movement include Kansari Halder, Ganesh Das, Ajit Bose, Bishnu Chattopadhyay, Ila Mitra, Haji Mohammad Danesh, Debaprasad Ghosh (Patal Ghosh), Sushil Sen, Noor Jalal, Krishnavinod Roy, Bimal Dasgupta, Bhupal Panda, Rupnarayan Roy, Dr. Ganendranath Sarkar, Kali Sarkar.
 Wide participation of women was one of the characteristics of Tevaga.
 The first martyrs of Tevaga movement were Samir Uddin and Shivram Majhi of Talpukur village of Chirirbandar upazila of Dinajpur district.
 Samir Uddin was a Muslim and Shivram Majhi belonged to the tribal Hasda community.

 Impact

 Hare Krishna Konar played a leading role in getting surplus land held by big land owners in excess of land ceiling laws and kept ‘benami’ (or false names) vested with the state.
-The quantum of land thus vested was around one million acres (4,000 km²) of good agricultural land.
+The quantum of land thus vested was around one million acres (4,000 km^{2}) of good agricultural land.
 Subsequently, under the leadership of Benoy Choudhury, this land was distributed amongst 2.4 million landless and poor farmers.

 Acting on the request of the local gentry, police suppressed the movement, jailing peasants and their communist supporters.